---they are inexpensive to print, and cheap to mail.
-The average cost for 200 pieces is about .50 each, all inclusive.
+- they are inexpensive to print, and cheap to mail.
+The average cost for 200 pieces is about .75 each, all inclusive.
+Sending online?
+Even better!

---they are quick to print, so you can send timely updates about what is new
+- they are quick to design, so you can send timely updates about what is new

---it’s low risk.
+- it’s low risk.
 Nobody is going to be annoyed at a postcard.
 It doesn’t cost them staff time to open and read.
 There’s nothing inappropriate about sending one.
 You aren’t invading their space, or taking time out of their busy schedule, or clogging their email box up with photos.
 Worst that can happen?
-They’ll toss the postcard in the round file.
+They’ll toss the paper postcard in the round file, delete the email, or scroll past it.

---postcards WORK.
-Literally everyone I know got at least one bite (an audition, a call, etc) from postcard mailings.
+- postcards WORK.
+Literally everyone we know got at least one bite (an audition, a call, etc) from postcard distribution.

 1) Have something to sell: